Contents

 Block operator domains — adminxyzhosting[.]com, chainconnects[.]net, and MODERATE-confidence domains ziadxyzhosting[.]com, ziadverisontwo[.]com, wireon[.]work[.]gd, ledno[.]net.

 ScreenConnect audit — enumerate all ScreenConnect sessions relaying through adminxyzhosting[.]com:8041.
 Any session connected to this relay represents confirmed attacker access.
-The static RSA public key the static RSA public key from all operator-generated session links (documented in Section 10 investigation guidance) is present in all operator-generated session links — matching this key in ScreenConnect configuration identifies attacker-established sessions.
+All 500 operator-generated session links share the same static RSA public key (2048-bit) — matching this key in ScreenConnect configuration identifies attacker-established sessions.

 Credential rotation — prioritize accounts with elevated privileges, domain administrator access, and any service accounts accessible from potentially affected systems.